 Ride the train every weekend throughout the summer or enjoy one of several special events including musical entertainment, murder mysteries, and holiday-themed rides.
 You can even rent out the “Little Red Caboose” for a private party with all of your friends!
 The Port Stanley Terminal Rail is one of the longest running tourism operations in Elgin County!

 On hot sunny days, there is nothing better than escaping to the beach!
 Feel the breeze in your hair, put your toes in the sand and take a refreshing dip in the beautiful waters of Elgin County’s lakeshore.
 Beach enthusiasts of all ages will discover their perfect sun-filled day of fun at one of Elgin County’s nine sandy beaches that dot the north shore of Lake Erie.
 You won’t need to travel far to find beaches that are world-renowned.
-Elgin is home to three Blue Flag Beaches (Port Glasgow, Port Stanley and Port Burwell).
-These beaches have earned this prestigious designation by meeting strict water quality, safety, educational, and environmental criteria.
+Port Stanley main beach is home to a Blue Flag Beach which has earned this prestigious designation by meeting strict water quality, safety, educational, and environmental criteria.
 Additionally, both Port Bruce and Port Stanley Main Beach are fitted with accessibility mats so that everyone can enjoy a day at the beach.
 Elgin’s port villages also offer a great location for anglers of all ages and abilities to access an abundance of freshwater fish species.
 So this summer, sit back, relax and listen to the sound of waves lapping against the Lake Erie shoreline.

 Hike over 100 km of scenic Carolinian forest trails or answer the call of the wild at one of Elgin’s many campgrounds.
 Provincial parks, conservation areas, and private campgrounds provide a fantastic back-to-nature family experience.
 Nothing says adventure like roasting marshmallows over an open fire and sleeping under the stars!